 - the symbol is indicated for PDCCH transmissions, by pdcch-ConfigSIB1, and CORESET 0 for the PDCCH transmissions would overlap in frequency with the WUS transmission

 A WUS monitoring occasion is over a first number of symbols, provided by WUS_NominalMO_duration_ IDLE/INACTIVE.
 If a number of available symbols for the UE to monitor WUS in a WUS monitoring occasion is smaller than a second number of symbols, provided by WUS_ActualMO_duration_ IDLE/INACTIVE, the UE does not monitor WUS in the WUS monitoring occasion.
 The UE monitors WUS in a WUS monitoring occasion over the earliest available WUS_ActualMO_duration_ IDLE/INACTIVE symbols in the WUS monitoring occasion.
 If a number of available symbols for the UE to monitor WUS in a WUS monitoring occasion includes a symbol for LPSS reception, the UE does not monitor WUS in the WUS monitoring occasion.
+For M WUS monitoring occasions which is quasi co-located with the same transmitted SS/PBCH block, if the last available symbol of the earliest available WUS_ActualMO_duration_ IDLE/INACTIVE symbols in n-th WUS monitoring occasion is the last symbol of the WUS monitoring occasion, (n+1)-th WUS monitoring occasion starts one symbol after the last symbol of n-th WUS monitoring occasion where 1≤n≤M-1.

 A UE assumes that WUS occasions occur with a periodicity equal to the I-DRX cycle in the RRC_IDLE/RRC_INACTIVE state [17, TS 38.304].
 The UE determines WUS occasions associated with a paging occasion based on PO-to-LO association.
 A reference frame of a WUS occasion starts a number of frames prior to the first of a number of paging frames associated with the WUS occasion.
 Each number of frames is provided by LO-FrameOffsets.
 The first WUS monitoring occasion of a WUS occasion starts at an offset provided by offset_firstMO_withinLO relative to the start of the reference frame.
 If multiple values for the number of frames provided by LO-FrameOffsets are larger than or equal to the value of XYZ, the UE monitors WUS starting at a WUS occasion corresponding to the smallest of the multiple values.
 If all values for the number of frames provided by LO-FrameOffsets are smaller than the value of XYZ, the UE monitors PDCCH according to Type2-PDCCH CSS sets associated with the paging occasion and does not monitor WUS.